Author's Avatar

 A deposit can come from a variety of sources.
 Commonly, homebuyers will have put money aside regularly over a period of time in order to save up a sufficient sum to get on the property ladder.

-Although, we have seen an increased frequency of deposits provided by family members as gifts in recent years.
-Lenders will not normally have a problem with this, as long as the sums are not repayable and do not entitle the giver to live in the property or have a financial interest in it.
+Although, we have seen an increased frequency of deposits provided by family members as gifts in recent years, lenders will not normally have a problem with this, if the sums are not repayable and do not entitle the giver to live in the property or have a financial interest in it.

 Whatever size deposit you can provide, the level of borrowing a lender is prepared to consider will still depend on their affordability assessment.